rimutaka/spotify-playlist-builder/README.md

 It does not transmit any of your data to any third party.
 All requests go to Spotify.

 Most of the work is done by the WASM module built in Rust.

+## Attributions

+The extension stub was taken from https://github.com/theberrigan/rust-wasm-chrome-ext by https://github.com/theberrigan.

+The toolbar icon is based on something by https://rawpixel.com